Matrix completion with data-dependent missingness probabilities: Introduction

 Estimating a large matrix from a few randomly selected (and possibly noisy) entries is a common objective in many statistical problems.
 The basic assumption in all of the work in this area is that the matrix has either low rank or is approximately of low rank in some suitable sense.
 Some of the prominent applications of matrix completion include compressed sensing~\cite{cand1,don1, cand2,cand3,cand4,cand5}, collaborative filtering~\cite{bill,ren}, multi-class learning~\cite{mcl1,mcl2}, dimension reduction~\cite{dim1,dim2} and subspace estimation~\cite{yuxin1}.
 Theoretical guarantees of matrix completion under various assumptions have been worked out in \cite{am1, davplan, don2, eng1, eng2, kol1, kol2, klopp1, klopp2, klopp3, kmo, mjw, mona, rohde,rm}.
 This is only a small sampling of the huge literature on this topic.
 For a recent survey, see~\cite{nks}.

-In almost all of the above works, it is assumed that the entries are missing uniformly at random.
+In many of the above works, it is assumed that the entries are missing uniformly at random.
 This may not be a realistic assumption in many applications.
 For example, in the classic problem of movie ratings, if a particular movie gets poor reviews, fewer numbers of viewers are expected to review it and hence the probability of missing entries corresponding to that particular movie would be higher.
-Work on matrix completion under the `missing not at random' assumption is relatively sparse.
+Work on matrix completion under the `missing not at random' (MNAR) assumption is relatively sparse.
 Some examples include deterministic missing patterns or missing patterns that depend on the matrix, using spectral gap conditions \cite{bhj}, rigidity theory \cite{sin}, algebraic geometry \cite{kiraly} and other methods \cite{lee,pim,sportisse}.
-However, there are essentially no papers that provide statistical guarantees under such hypotheses.
+For random but non-uniform missing patterns, a variety of statistical guarantees for procedures based on nuclear-norm penalization and other ideas are available~\cite{klopp3,foygel,kol2, cand3,rohde,mjw, don2, davplan, zhupca,choasym, mamnar}.
+However, these guarantees almost always require a careful choice of the penalty parameter (or some other parameter, such as rank) based on knowledge about the unknown matrix that is unlikely to be available.
+This is in contrast to the case of uniform missing pattern, where we now have many algorithms that assume no knowledge of the unknown matrix.

 In the present work, we assume that the probability of an entry being revealed is a function $f$ of the value of that entry, and the revealed entries are allowed to be noisy.
+This frequently encountered example of missingness where a variable governs its own missingness is known as {\it self-masking MNAR}~\cite{mohan2018estimation}.
 Under these assumptions, we provide an estimator of the parameter matrix based on a spectral method and prove its consistency under a low rank assumption.
 We also provide a second estimator based on nuclear norm minimization.
 This estimator performs significantly better than the spectral estimator in the absence of noise, but may not work well for noisy entries.
 Moreover, it is computationally expensive for large matrices.
 Lastly, we give estimates of the function $f$ using both methods, along with theoretical guarantees about it.
 Some numerical examples are worked out.
+The main advantage of our estimators is that they do not involve penalty parameters (or any other user-specified parameters) which have to be carefully chosen to ensure that the theoretical guarantees work out.
+The cost is that we have asymptotic consistency results rather than finite sample error bounds.